hurter3/LionsTour2021SA/README.md

 ## **Deployment**

-In your Heroku account, create a new app.
-GitHub has been used throughout this project to maintain version control as feature are added.
-After adding a new feature, the code is pushed to GitHub.
-The site has been deployed using Heroku.
-The process for deploying to Heroku is as follows:
+This project was developed in Gitpod with the committed code being pushed to Github to maintain version control as features were developed.
+The project is hosted on [Heroku](https://heroku.com) which was linked to Github for automatic updated:

-  - created [requirements.txt](https://github.com/Hurter3/MovieReviewHub/requirements.txt) that **Heroku** knows which packages are required for the application to run and install them.
+  - created [requirements.txt](https://github.com/Hurter3/LionsTour2021SA/requirements.txt) that **Heroku** knows which packages are required for the application to run and install them.
-  - created [Procfile](https://github.com/Hurter3/MovieReviewHub/master/Procfile) that **Heroku**  knows what kind of application is this.
+  - created [Procfile](https://github.com/Hurter3/LionsTour2021SA/master/Procfile) that **Heroku**  knows what kind of application it is.

   - **Settings**
     - Added **Config Vars**
       - IP `0.0.0.0`
-      - PORT `5000`
+      - PORT `8000`
+      - STRIPE_PUBLISHABLE
-      - MONGO_URI
+      - STRIPE_SECRET
       - SECRET_KEY
+      - DATABASE_URL
+      - AWS_STORAGE_BUCKET_NAME
+      - AWS_S3_REGION_NAME
+      - AWS_ACCESS_KEY_ID
+      - AWS_SECRET_ACCESS_KEY
+      - EMAIL_HOST
+      - EMAIL_HOST_USER
+      - EMAIL_PASSWORD
-      - APIKEY
+      - EMAIL_PORT

     - **Deploy**